-There are various Total Quality Management tools and techniques that can be used in each phase of the DMAIC process to aid teams in their quest for continuous improvement.
-It should be noted that although the phases are presented linearly, process managers can find themselves iterating between phases in order to refine their findings and recommended solutions.
+Various Total Quality Management tools and techniques can be used in each phase of the DMAIC process to aid teams in their quest for continuous improvement.
+It should be noted that although the phases are presented linearly, process managers can find themselves iterating between phases to refine their findings and recommended solutions.

 Value Stream Mapping

-In order to improve any business process, an understanding of the current process is essential.
+An understanding of the current process is essential to improve any business process.
 When teams visualize their work, they can better understand their process.
-This gives the team the necessary insight they need to effectively identify improvement areas as well as be able to measure the extent of the improvement that comes out of their solutions.
+This gives the team the necessary insight they need to effectively identify improvement areas and measure the extent of the improvement that comes out of their solutions.

 Value Stream Mapping is a lean technique to document, analyze, and improve business processes.
 Creating a Value Stream Map gives teams a visual representation of the flow of materials and information required to produce a product or deliver a service.

-The key in Value Stream Mapping is identifying which activities are value-adding and which are non-value adding.
-The elimination of non-value adding activities is designed to improve the quality of work, time to market, and overall customer value.
+The key in Value Stream Mapping is identifying which activities are value-adding and non-value-adding.
+The elimination of non-value-adding activities is designed to improve the quality of work, time to market, and overall customer value.

 Bringing them all together

 All three methodologies – Kaizen, Six Sigma DMAIC, and Value Stream Mapping – fall under the umbrella of Lean Thinking.
-With the right application and mindset, teams can explore to use these models to frame their process improvement initiatives.
+With the right application and mindset, teams can explore using these models to frame their process improvement initiatives.

-For teams to be effective in their Kanban practice, a continuous process improvement mindset is crucial.
+A continuous process improvement mindset is crucial for teams to be effective in their Kanban practice.
 You will discover that throughout the execution of your Kanban system, you will inevitably uncover inefficiencies, defects, or other issues in your current process.
-Whichever process improvement methodology you choose to use, you can be sure that they complement Kanban effectively.
+Whichever process improvement methodology you choose, you can be sure they complement Kanban effectively.